 All students must complete a 3-credit Minor course, i.e., one that falls outside the student's research area.
-This course could be from the same school as that of the student (but different department) or it could be from a different school.
-When a student's intended research area is interdisciplinary or the student's entering degree is from a different discipline, the Doctoral Committee may petition the PGP Chair for substitution of the Minor course with another course.
-The credits for the Minor course or its substitute are included in the above-mentioned course-work credits.
+This course could be from the same school as that of the

-When necessary, the Doctoral Committee may prescribe more course-work credits than the minimum stated above.
+When necessary, the Doctoral Committee may prescribe more course-work credits than the minimum number of credits stated above.

-1.4Normal Duration of Ph.D.
+1.4 Normal Duration of Ph.D.

-The normal duration for the Ph.D. depends upon the student's qualificationsat the time of admission and also the category of admission.
+The normal duration for the Ph.D. depends upon the student's qualifications at the time of admission and also the category of admission.

-- For full-time doctoral students entering with a Masters or equivalent degree, the normal duration for the Ph.D. is four years, the minimum being three years and maximum being six years. - For full-time doctoral students entering with four more years Undergraduate degree or equivalent degrees, the corresponding periods are five, four, and seven years, respectively. - For part-time doctoral students, the normal duration for the Ph.D. is between fiveand eight years.
+- For full-time doctoral students entering with an M.A., M.Com., M.F.A, M.S.W. or equivalent degrees, the normal duration for the Ph.D. is four years, the minimum being three years and maximum being six years.

+- For full-time doctoral students entering with a Bachelor's degree, the corresponding periods are five, four, and seven years, respectively.

+- For part-time doctoral students, the normal duration for the Ph.D. is between five and eight years.